sonatype/install4j-support/install4j-maven-plugin/src/site/markdown/usage.md

 Replace __${project.basedir}/src/main/installer/myproject.install4j__ with the install4j project file to compile.

+If _install4j.home_ is not configured or is configured to an invalid or corrupted location, the plugin execution will skip.

 ## Media Signing

 Media signing generally requires keystore passwords.
 This plugin can configure install4j with the appropriate passwords for media file signing.